contentful/vault/README.md

 }
 ```

-The ID of the field will by inferred from the name of the attribute, unless provided explicitly as the value for the `@Field` annotation:
+By default, the name of the attribute will be used as the field's ID, but can also be specified explicitly:
 ```java
 @Field("field-id-goes-here")
 public String someField;